ropensci/tidync/cran-comments.md

 ## tidync 0.2.0

-Hello, this is a little early for an update, but I hoped to fix some confusing documentation problems.
+Hello, this is a little early for an update (2019-04-27), but I hoped to fix some confusing documentation problems.
 This updates should also remove the Solaris errors on CRAN checks.

 Thank you.